aschernysheva/-aschernysheva.github.io/README.md

 Anastasia Chernysheva
 <br/>
-Hello World!
   <html>
     <head>
+      Hello World!
       <meta charset="utf-8">
-      This is my Page on github
+      This is my Page on Github
     </head>
         <br/>

     <body>
-      <left><h1> I`m a student of the Higher School of Economic and I`m being proud of it.
+      <left><h1> Information: I`m a student of the Higher School of Economic and I`m being proud of it.
 I hate informatics with all my heart (cause I`m really bad at it and I cannot change the situation).
 However I`m sure that IT is the most perspective sci-field today, plus Bill Ghates - the founder of Microsoft is the iconic figure for me - I really appreciate him, his projects and more than anything his super progressive ideas regarding politics, bissiness, education etc .</h1></left>
       <br/>
       <h2>How you can contact with me?
 See the links below </h2>
    <br/>